 Any Higher Education Contribution Scheme (HECS) or Higher Education Loan Payment (HELP) fees associated with an applicant’s study will be met by the applicant.

-It is the responsibility of successful applicants to apply to the Australian Taxation Office (ATO) for an individual private ruling for an exemption from income tax to the scholarship received through the program.
-Information on how to apply to the ATO for an exemption will be provided to successful applicants by the Disability Scholarship Contact Officer at the commencement of the scholarship.
+It is the responsibility of successful applicants to apply to the Australian Taxation Office (ATO) for an individual private ruling for an exemption from income tax to the scholarship received through the Program.
+Information on how to apply to the ATO for an exemption will be provided to successful applicants at the commencement of the scholarship.

 We will provide adjustments throughout the application process upon request.
 If you would like help understanding this document or would like to receive it in another format email the Inclusion and Intersectionality team .

 Completed application forms and all accompanying documentation need to be submitted by email.